notofonts/math/documentation/building-math-fonts/index.md

 ![Example of under bracket growing in size](./size-variants-3.svg)

-For such symbols, a set of growing in size variants are designed, and mapping between base glyph and its list of alternates is provided in the `MATH` table.
+For such symbols, a set of variants are designed which grow in size, and a mapping between base the glyph and its list of alternates is provided in the `MATH` table.
 There are separate lists of vertical and horizontal variants.
 Usually a glyph either has vertical or horizontals alternates, but not both, though the spec allows both to exist.
 Implementations might not allow a given glyph to grow on both direction at the same time.

-Big operators usually need to glyphs, a base glyph for inline math, and a larger variant for display math, but more variants can be included in the font and [`displayOperatorMinHeight`](#displayoperatorminheight) controls which variant to use.
+Big operators usually need two glyphs - a base glyph for inline math, and a larger variant for display math - but more variants can be included in the font, and [`displayOperatorMinHeight`](#displayoperatorminheight) controls which variant to use.
 Adding multiple variants can allow for interesting effects, like an integral that grows in size based on the expression is it applied to, but existing implementations do not do this out of box.

 The variants list should always start with the base glyph, otherwise some implementations will skip it and always start with the first variant.